bchtips/bchtips/notes.md

 - add link to tx explorer to suggested message after send. privacy implication: everyone knows your balance.. not implementing for that reason. consider mixing option?
 - update added reply text automatically when rate changes, replace last with current. make sure cursor doesn't screw up if currently typing.
   - allow user to edit and save suggested message. use templating for dynamic data
-- allow queueing tips even if insufficient funds?
+- allow queuing tips even if insufficient funds?